 - Have you mapped out your life with a career as the focal point, believing marriage and babies can always come later?

 - Did you fall for the idea that you can “have it all”: a great marriage, a bombastic career, and physically and emotionally healthy kids?

 - Do you believe marriage, or even taking your husband’s name, amounts to giving up your identity?

-- Do you believe daycare, or “early childhood education” (the euphemism now used for putting children under 5 in “school”), is good for kids?
-Or necessary?
+- Do you believe daycare, or “early childhood education,” is good or even necessary for children?